urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

 # DIY Animatronic Endoskeleton

 Welcome to the DIY Animatronic Endoskeleton project!
-This project guides you through building your own animatronic endoskeleton, which can wave hi to people using affordable, easy-to-find components—even if you have no prior experience with robotics or electronics!
+This project guides you through building your own animatronic endoskeleton, which can wave hi to people using affordable, easy-to-find components—even if you have no prior experience with robotics.

 **Key Features:**
 - Wireless control using two ESP32 WROOM microcontrollers.